altostruct/altostruct-cloudformation-templates/README.md

 # AWS CloudFormation Templates Directory
 This directory contains a collection of AWS CloudFormation templates that can be utilized within your project.
 These templates are designed to simplify the provisioning and management of various AWS services, making it easier to set up, configure, and deploy infrastructure components as code.

-# AWS CloudFormation Sample Templates
-Use sample AWS CloudFormation templates to learn how to declare specific AWS resources or solve a particular use case.
-We recommend that you use sample templates as a starting point for creating your own templates, not for launching production-level environments.
-Before launching a template, always review the resources that it will create and the permissions it requires.

 ## Available CloudFormation Templates
 1. **Aurora Database**: Use the Aurora template to provision Amazon Aurora database clusters, a high-performance relational database service.